wilddeer/stickyfill/README.md

 - disables in older IEs and in browsers with native `position: sticky` support.
 - Mimics original `position: sticky` behavior:

-	- lookes for closest relatively positioned parent,
+	- uses parent node as a boundary box,
-	- behaves nicely with horizontal scrolls,
+	- behaves nicely with horizontal page scrolling,
 	- only works on elements with specified `top`,
-	- `top` and `margin-bottom` mimic native behavior,
+	- mimics native `top` and `margin-bottom` behavior,
-	- works with `TH` and `TD` elements, but not `TR`s.
+	- works with table cells, but not with table rows.

 ###What it doesn't